linuxliste/OSF/README.md

 To use this firmware, you will have to:
-* Donwload this firmware
-* Generate a file with your preferences (with a GUI configurator)
 * Use a Segger Jlink device and a cable (this device replace the Stlink used for TSDZ2)
+* Donwload this TSDZ8 firmware
 * Flash the compiled firmware on the TSDZ8 controller
+* Generate a file with your preferences (using the GUI configurator that is common for TSDZ2 and TSDZ8)
-* Flash also the file containing your preferences
+* Flash the hex file that has been generated with the configurator.
 * Fine tune one parameter (optional)

 If you have questions on this Tsdz8 project, you can ask on this forum: